theandrelima/nornflow/docs/hooks_guide.md

 ### Jinja2 Template Support

 NornFlow provides an optional [`Jinja2ResolvableMixin`](../nornflow/hooks/mixins.py) that makes it easy to add Jinja2 template support to your custom hooks.
-This mixin handles all the complexity of detecting Jinja2 expressions, resolving them through the variable system, and converting results to the appropriate type.
+This mixin handles all the complexity of detecting Jinja2 expressions, validating them during workflow preparation, resolving them through the variable system at runtime, and converting results to the appropriate type.

 #### When to Use the Mixin